Tom Perry, Senior Director - Engineering Services, Shawmut Design and Construction

 This level of transparency and engagement from pre-construction through post-construction empowers us to drive effective, efficient modifications to designs, ensuring the feasibility and constructability of a project.
 That means identifying potential problems and generating solutions—reducing building cost and minimizing construction time.
 It also means driving safety by reducing potential risks and hazards through more advanced, precise pre-planning.

-We’re seeing the effectiveness of the Connected Gap Model at UMass Medical School’s new education and research building—a nine-story, 350,000 square-foot biomedical complex in Worcester, Massachusetts.
+We’re seeing the effectiveness of the Construction Gap Model at UMass Medical School’s new education and research building—a nine-story, 350,000 square-foot biomedical complex in Worcester, Massachusetts.
 Here, we’re leveraging the model to coordinate complex construction solutions by establishing constructable documents from the start.
 From the prefabrication of the façade to panel boards and HVAC systems, the model is driving an ultra-efficient approach to building with a certainty of outcome our partners have come to expect from us.

 This same approach to upfront collaboration and transparency can also be seen in new leading-edge technology we’re piloting—and the unique way we’re leveraging it.
 BIM Track, a digital platform for BIM coordination also deployed at our UMass Medical School project, is providing our teams with web-based data solutions.
 By using the software in tandem with the design team, we allow for an always-open communication loop for accessing, reviewing, editing, and tracking complications anywhere at any time.
 Through this multi-purpose and collaboratively editable data, the technology is driving accountability and producing solutions in real-time.